 # Are Stretching Straps Worth It? | 321 STRONG Answers

 > Yes, stretching straps are worth it.
-They deepen stretches safely, improve flexibility faster, and cost a fraction of professional session fees as part of a recovery kit.
+They deepen stretches safely, improve flexibility faster, and cost under $15 as part of a recovery kit.

 **URL:** https://localhost/answers/are-stretching-straps-worth-it